splunk/conf19-sdc-workshop/README.md

 Depending on what you choose to do during the workshop, you'll need to ensure your local development environment is set up to successfully submit API requests, and to access and run code examples and applications.

-- [Splunk Cloud CLI](https://github.com/splunk/splunk-cloud-sdk-go/tree/master/cmd/scloud), or `scloud`, is a command-line tool that makes it easy to submit API requests against Splunk Cloud Services.
+- [Splunk Cloud Services CLI](https://github.com/splunk/splunk-cloud-sdk-go/tree/master/cmd/scloud), or `scloud`, is a command-line tool that makes it easy to submit API requests against Splunk Cloud Services.
 - [cURL](https://curl.haxx.se/dlwiz/?type=bin) is a command-line tool that allows you to transfer data to or from a server.
 A number of example API requests on the Splunk Developer Portal make use of cURL.
-- [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) is a source code management tool that allows you to run commands to access projects and keep track of changes to application files.
+- [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) is a source code management tool that allows you to run commands to access projects and keep track of changes to application files.
 - [Node.js](https://nodejs.org) is a JavaScript runtime environment that is required for a number of example applications accessed from the Splunk Developer Portal.
 - [npm](https://www.npmjs.com/) is package manager that makes it easy for programmers to publish and share source code of Node.js libraries.
   - The npm client is installed with Node.js.